NoroffFEU/social-media-client/readme.md

 4. Testing

-- Test for both Cypress and Jest:
+Test for both Cypress and Jest:
 - npm run test

-- Test for Jest:
+Test for Jest(unit testing):
 - npm run test-unit

-- Test for Cypress:
+Test for Cypress(end to end testing):
 - npm run test-e2e ( In order to run on cypress electron browser)
 - npm run test-e2e-cli ( In order to run it on the command line)